How to Get the PyQt5 Version Number?

 Requires: PyQt5-sip

-Sometimes you need to know the version within your code -- perhaps you're a library developer and your code uses certain features of PyQt which are only available in specific versions and you want to disable this in earlier versions.
+Sometimes, you need to know the version within your code.
+Perhaps you're a library developer, and your code uses certain features of PyQt5 that are only available in specific versions, and you want to disable these in earlier versions.

-In that case you can use the following code to get the version number.
-This also gives you the version of Qt.
+In that case, you can use the following code to get the version number.

 python